 With cast iron, the more you use it, the better.

-Related read How to clean your cast iron after cooking
+Must read to learn how to clean your cast iron after cooking.

 The oil layer must be enough to coat the surface and not pool on the cooking surface.